Bullying and Trauma

 Children can bypass a lot of suffering if they learn to trust their heart early on.

 These understandings are based on the teachings of Brahmagna Ma and Ramana Maharshi, saints who taught Advaita Vedanta in the early 1900s - a tradition that states that only the Divine exists.
-To me, trusting your heart is the foundational element of all spiritual paths.

 Bullying and other traumas shut it down, causing anxiety and depression.

-But when we learn to stay with our heart like we did naturally when we were young,
+But when we learn to stay with our heart like we naturally did when we were young,

 we empower it to dissolve our trauma.